HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 3. Radio Wave/section 3-1 Freq and Wavelength.md

 As we've already mentioned, **radio frequency energy (RF) is a form of alternating current (AC), but at much higher frequencies than household electricity**.
 Instead of moving electrons back and forth in a wire, like AC in your home, RF travels as electromagnetic waves through space, carrying signals across short and long distances.

-Whether you're tuning in to your favorite FM station, chatting on a repeater, or sending data over a satellite link, you're working with RF.
+Whether you're tuning in to your favorite broadcast station, chatting on a repeater, or sending data over a satellite link, you're working with RF.
 It's the bread and butter of all radio communication, and it's what makes all this cool stuff possible.

 > **Key Information:** The abbreviation *MHz* stands for "megahertz" which is a measurement of frequency (1,000,000 Hz).{{< link id="T5C07" >}}